-Registered Direct Offering
+Registered Direct Offering and Concurrent Private Placement

-On June 3, 2024, we entered into Securities Purchase Agreements with institutional investors, pursuant to which we agreed to issue and sell, in a registered direct offering priced at-the-market under the rules of The Nasdaq Stock Market, an aggregate of 1,566,669 shares of our common stock at an offering price of \$1.50 per share.
+On June 3, 2024, we entered into securities purchase agreements with institutional investors, pursuant to which we agreed to issue and sell, in a registered direct offering priced at-the-market under the rules of The Nasdaq Stock Market, an aggregate of 1,566,669 shares of our common stock at an offering price of \$1.50 per share.
 In a concurrent private placement, we agreed to issue to the investors Series F preferred investment options to purchase up to 3,133,338 shares of our common stock at an exercise price of \$1.50 per share.
-Each Series F preferred investment options is exercisable immediately and will expire two years from the initial exercise date.
+Each Series F preferred investment option is exercisable immediately and will expire two years from the initial exercise date.
 The offerings closed on June 4, 2024, and we raised approximately \$2.35 million in aggregate gross proceeds from such offerings, before deducting placement agent fees and expenses and related offering expenses.